hug0hq/react-native-android-vagrant/README.md

 To connect your device:
 - Connect a phone to the VM.
-- Kill adb server if is running.
+- Kill adb server if it is running.

 ```
 /opt/adt/android-sdk-linux/platform-tools/adb kill-server